AlphaBeta1906/pyGinit/README.md

 ### repository initalization :

-go to your porject directory where you want to create local and remote repository for it. and then type :
+go to your project directory where you want to create local and remote repository for it. and then type :
 ```bash
 pyGinit init
 ```